A progression is underway.

 • To imagine using digital models to evolve the form of expression of the lens for looking:

-If technical drawing, the vehicle for looking with intent — at models mental, physical, and digital — and showing that you did, were invented in the midst of digital modeling, today, instead of centuries ago, what would it look like?
+If technical drawing were invented in the midst of digital modeling today instead of centuries ago, what would it look like?

 Absurd notionsabout the demise of technical drawing in architecture, engineering, and construction, and advocacy for this demise—trample over discourse since 2004